grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 ### A concrete example

-Let's say you want to test template variable interpolation in your Data Source plugin.
+Let's say you want to test template variable interpolation in your data source plugin.
 For any interpolation to take place in the DataSource file, there needs to be a template variable defined.
 Since the goal is to test variable interpolation, we don't want to create the template variable within the test code.
 A better approach is to open a provisioned dashboard that has a template variable defined already and use that in our test.

 In the following example, we navigate to a provisioned dashboard.
 The dashboard has a multi-valued template variable `env` with the values `test` and `prod`.
 We add a new panel and set a SQL query that refers to the `env` variable.
 We then spy on the query data request, asserting that it was called with the expanded values associated with the template variable.